Kudzu

 Nepal iris isoflavone-3'-sulfonic acid sodium, wherein the

-extraction and separation process consists of solubilizing agent,
+extraction and separation process consists of solubilizing

-subjecting the extractive to n-butyl alcohol extraction, diluted
+abstraction, subjecting the extractive to n-butyl alcohol

-acid hydrolysis, filtering, recrystallizing and drying.
-And the
+extraction, diluted acid hydrolysis, filtering, recrystallizing

-preparing process comprises charging Nepal iris isoflavone into
+and drying.
+And the preparing process comprises charging Nepal

-through the conventional separation method.
-The invention also
+for reaction, purifying through the conventional separation

-provides a medicament and composition for treating cardiovascular
+method.
+The invention also provides a medicament and composition

-and cerebrovascular diseases.
+for treating cardiovascular and cerebrovascular diseases.

-Method for extracting kudzuvine root total flavone
+extracting kudzuvine root total flavone

 CN1524867